santi1s/Big-Data/Data-Movement-POD/Data-Factory/Kusto-Queries-for-ADF.md

 _Queries to find pipelines and activity runs.
 Search in Adfcus or Adfneu depending on the region of the data factory._

+**ActivityRuns**
+The ActivityRuns table will tell you all the activities that ran for specific pipelines, when they ran, what integration runtime they used, and what their status is/was.

 When a customer provides a Run ID and a timestamp, you can check if this is an Activity ID or a Run ID by running this query:
 ```
 ActivityRuns